 The Board believes that it is important to provide protection from certain liabilities that may discourage prospective or current officers and directors from serving the Company.
 In the absence of such protection, qualified directors and officers might be deterred from serving as directors and officers due to exposure to personal liability and the risk of incurring substantial expense in defending lawsuits, regardless of merit.
 Directors and officers must make decisions in response to time-sensitive opportunities and challenges, which can create substantial risk of investigations, claims, actions, suits or proceedings seeking to impose liability on the basis of hindsight, especially in the current litigious environment and regardless of merit.
 Limiting concern about personal risk would empower both directors and officers to best exercise their business judgment in furtherance of shareholder interests.
-The Company also expects that many public companies, including certain of the Company's peers, will adopt exculpation clauses that limit the personal liability officers in their certificates of incorporation and that failing to adopt the amendment to be included in the A&R Certificate of Incorporation could impact our recruitment and retention of exceptional officer of the Company.
+The Company also expects that many public companies, including certain of the Company's peers, will adopt exculpation clauses that limit the personal liability of officers in their certificates of incorporation and that failing to adopt the amendment to be included in the A&R Certificate of Incorporation could impact our recruitment and retention of exceptional officer candidates who conclude that the potential exposure to liabilities, costs of defense and other risks of proceedings exceed the benefits of serving as an officer of the Company.
 The Certificate of Incorporation currently provides for exculpation of directors but does not include a provision that allows for exculpation of officers.
 The amendment to include officer exculpation will more generally align the protections available to our officers with those currently available to our directors.